ILUS Provides an Update on Its Industrial and Emergency Response Subsidiaries

 - Completing the large US vehicle manufacturing acquisition which is currently in negotiation.

-- Merging the two current ERT companies in the US under ERT North America with the large US acquisition to be added under this umbrella, all led by ERT CEO, Dan Peters (former President of Rev Group’s Fire Division (NYSE: REVG)).
+- Merging the two current ERT companies in the US under ERT North America with the large US acquisition to be added under this umbrella, all led by ERT CEO, Dan Peters (former President of Rev Group's Fire Division REVG).

 - Merging the four ERT companies in the Middle East under ERT Middle East, managed by a newly appointed General Manager reporting to Dan Peters.